 Let top talent go remote

-Going remote can be tough without systems to keep everyone on the same page, at all times.
+Going remote can be tough without systems to keep everyone on the same page at all times.
 That’s why transparency is so important.
 Using searchable tools and documenting your processes will help keep your entire team in sync.

-Being more flexible about where people work from means your agency will get the crème de la crème of workers.
+Being more flexible about where people can work from means your agency will get the crème de la crème of workers.

 Reason #3: Endless hours means less gets done